Education in the United Arab Emirates: International education

 As of January 2015, the International Schools Consultancy listed the UAE as having 507 international schools.
 The consultancy defines an 'international school' in the following terms "ISC includes an international school if the school delivers a curriculum to any combination of pre-school, primary or secondary students, wholly or partly in English outside an English-speaking country, or if a school in a country where English is one of the official languages, offers an English-medium curriculum other than the country's national curriculum and is international in its orientation."
 This definition is used by publications including The Economist.
 Of these schools over 35 offer one or more of the four International Baccalaureate Programmes.

+The UAE has developed a diverse higher education system combining national public institutions and private universities with international models, like Khalifa University, United Arab Emirates University (UAEU), American University of Sharjah (AUS), Abu Dhabi University (ADU), Ajman University.

-Technical and Special Education
+Special Education

+Special Education in the UAE consolidated over the past two decades as it has made significant strides in protecting the rights and ensuring equal opportunities for people with special needs.
+In 2006, the country enacted Law No. 29, which established a legal framework to guarantee equal educational opportunities for individuals with special needs.
+This law mandates that education be provided in both regular and special classes within mainstream schools and ensures that the curriculum is accessible through various means such as sign language, Braille, and other appropriate methods.

+Further reinforcing its commitment to inclusive education, in 2017, Dubai's Knowledge and Human Development Authority (KHDA) introduced the Dubai Inclusive Education Policy Framework.

+Additionally, in 2017, Sheikh Mohammed bin Rashid Al Maktoum, Vice-President of the UAE and Ruler of Dubai, introduced the term "People of Determination" as part of his national strategy to empower individuals with disabilities and foster greater societal inclusion.

-The UAE has technical educational centers such as The Higher Colleges of Technology's Center of Excellence for Applied Research and Training (CERT).
-CERT offers technology programs.
-The UAE signed the UN Convention on the Rights of Persons with Disabilities. the emirate of Abu Dhabi has partnered with the Massachusetts' New England Center for Children, specialised in assisting autistic children.
+The UAE signed the UN Convention on the Rights of Persons with Disabilities.

-Standardized Testing

-To evaluate academic readiness for higher education, the UAE Ministry of Education administers standardized computer-based assessments known as the Emirates Standardized Test (EmSAT).
-These tests are aligned with both national and internationally recognized assessment standards.
-Unlike the similarly named SAT in the United States, EmSAT scores are calculated out of 2000 for each subject.

-There are three main types of EmSAT tests:
+Technical Education